Dr. Duane Nash, Chairman

 Dr. Ossipow’s work has been published in major journals.
 He also co-authored the book Monoclonal Antibodies, Methods in Molecular Biology, published in 2014.

-He is chairman of the Nominating and Corporate Governance Committee of Immunic’s board and serves on the Audit Committee and the Compensation Committee.
+He is chairman of the Nominating and Corporate Governance Committee of Immunic’s board.

 Barclay “Buck” A. Phillips